Skip to content

 Parameters:

-• code - Standard error code (see Error Codes section)
+• code - Standard error code (see Error Codes section).
+Auto-infers retry semantics unless explicitly overridden.

 • message - Optional human-readable error description

-• retryable - Whether error is retryable (auto-inferred from code if omitted)
+• retryable - Explicitly set whether error is retryable (optional; client infers from code if omitted)

 Examples: